Nelliosis/Henrietta-bot/README.md

     - [ ] enqueue
     - [ ] dequeue
     - [ ] modify segment of existing queue
+    - [ ] Enqueue a certain specific amount of tracks
+    - [ ] Specify which track to enqueue
 - [ ] Polling
   - [ ] add options to poll
   - [ ] delete options to poll